Apollon77/daikin-controller-cloud/README.md

 `node example/tokensaver.js`

 Or, more conveniently, use one of the binaries (Linux, macOS and Windows) supplied with the [Releases](https://github.com/Apollon77/daikin-controller-cloud/releases).
+Alternatively you can execute `npx daikin-controller-cloud` which will also execute the tokensaver.js without the need to install the library (Node.js is required to be installed).

 Calling tokensaver.js without any parameters will open a proxy where you can login to the Daikin Cloud and the tokens will be fetched.